-Sickness leave in case of menstruation or abortion

-Women have the right to sickness leave due to menstruation causing incapacity for work and in case of voluntary or non-voluntary interruption of pregnancy, while receiving health care from the Public Health Service.
-The payment level is the same as in case of ordinary sickness (60 per cent of previous earning, frequently toped up by the employer), though from the first day (instead of the fourth one) of leave.
+• Sickness leave in case of menstruation or abortion.
+Women have the right to sickness leave due to certified health problems associated to menstruation causing incapacity for work (Incapacidad temporal por menstruación incapacitante secundaria) and in case of voluntary or non-voluntary interruption of pregnancy, while receiving health care from the Public Health Service.
+The payment level is the same as in the case of ordinary sickness (60 per cent of previous earnings, frequently topped up by the employer), except for being paid from the first day (instead of the fourth one) of leave.